 4. Check emails just twice a day, and not just before you leave work

 I only check my emails twice a day (unless an issue is on-going).
 I check first thing in the morning and then mid-afternoon.
 By checking mid-afternoon I’m ensuring I leave some of my working day to deal with anything that needs my attention.

-Journaling about the day, my thoughts, my ideas and any actions that are floating around in my head seems to be an effective way of dealing with work pressures and family life.
+I journal about the day, my thoughts, my ideas and any actions that are floating around in my head.
+It seems to be an effective way of dealing with work pressures and family life.

 What works for me though, may not work for you, but what’s become abundantly clear is I needed a way of leaving work at work.
 These may help you too.